Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Applications

 However, the Delaunay triangulation gives the triangulation of the convex hull of $f(\mathcal{X})$, but since the mapping is not always convex, some nonsensical triangular faces may be included.
 Suppose the all edge lengths of the ground truth surface mesh are shorter than $h > 0$.
 The triangular faces in $(\mathcal{X}, \mathcal{T})$ with at least one edge longer than $h$ can be defined as extra faces and removed from $\mathcal{T}$.
 Boundary detection is then applied to the refined triangular mesh to obtain the boundary of the point cloud.

-The result free-boundary mappings of human face and car surface, shown in Figures \ref{fig: freeBdy aio}, are used, and the boundary detection results are shown in Figure \ref{fig: sophie bdy detect} and \ref{fig: car bdy detect}.
+The result free-boundary mappings, demonstrated on Section \ref{sec: FB surf param}, of human face and car shell, shown in Figures \ref{fig: freeBdy aio}, are used, and the boundary detection results are shown in Figure \ref{fig: bdy detect AIO}.
 By drawing the results on the mappings in 2D plane, the figures show the ground truth boundaries for comparison, the convex hulls of the point cloud mappings, and the predicted boundaries with different choices of threshold $h$, all drawn in red lines.
-The results demonstrate that the predicted boundaries with an appropriate choice of $h$ successfully recover the ground truth boundaries.
+In Figure \ref{fig: bdy detect AIO}, the predicted boundaries using the finest threshold, $h = 0.015$ for human face and $h = 0.05$ for car shell, are drawn on the 3D point cloud surfaces.
+The results demonstrate that the predicted boundaries with an appropriate choice of $h$ is able to recover the ground truth boundaries.